piyush-doke/cerebral-micro-bleeds-detection/README.md

 ## Usage

-Cells in [cmb_detection.ipynb](/cmb_detection.ipynb) are to be run sequentially from top to bottom.
+For all notebooks, cells are to be run sequentially from top to bottom.
 A brief description about the function of each cell is provided below.

+### - Comparing Bayesian Optimization to Grid Search and Random Search ([optimization_techniques.ipynb](/optimization_techniques.ipynb))

 Cell Title | Cell Description
 :---: | ---